 In August 2022, Skyhorse/Arcade published my book,

-"They Killed Freddie Gray: The Anatomy of a Police Brutality Cover-Up," and I will be promoting it on September 12 at Books and Books in Coral Gables.
-I will be joined by a panel of journalists to discuss how the media covers police brutality and what it often gets wrong.
-I would love to see the South Florida writers community there!
+"They Killed Freddie Gray: The Anatomy of a Police Brutality Cover-Up," and I promoted it on September 12, 2023 at Books & Books in Coral Gables.
+I was joined by a panel of journalists to discuss how the media covers police brutality and what it often gets wrong.

 This book represents years of work and a long journey towards overcoming entrenched mythology.
 In 2016, I was asked to help look into the death of Freddie Gray in Baltimore police custody for a possible podcast by some producers with the "Undisclosed" podcast, a true crime wrongful conviction series.
 I was partnered with an investigative journalist, Amelia McDonell-Parry.
 I was a film/TV writer and storyteller and had been blogging about true crime, my obsession at the time.
 I also did research and writing for criminal justice nonprofits, so I had some knowledge of systemic injustices.
 But I had never tried to tell investigate story of a murder, and Amelia was intent on solving it.
 I also hadn't lived in Baltimore since college.